Public Holidays in Iran 2026 – Islamic, National & Public Holidays

 Frequently Asked Questions (FAQs)

-How many public holidays does Iran have in 2025?
+How many public holidays does Iran have?

-Are all listed dates final?
+Are all holiday dates final?

 Conclusion